adrianmoya/es-docs.behat.org/en/quick_intro.rst

 -------------------------------------

-Behat creates an context object for each scenario and executes all scenario steps in that same object.
-So, if you want to share variables between steps, you can easily do that with instance variables (see the full example above).
+Behat creates an context object for each scenario and executes all scenario steps inside that same object.
+In other words, if you want to share variables between steps, you can easily do that by setting property values on the context object itself (which was shown in the previous example).

 The ``behat`` Command Line Tool
 -------------------------------